supertypeai/sectors-kb/recipe/quick_start_in_python/02_company_revenue_by_subsector_analysis.md

 # Company Revenue Analysis by Subsectors

-Suppose you have some spare cash—often referred to as "cold money"—that you're looking to invest, particularly in the tobacco subsector, with a focus on company's financial.
+Suppose you have some spare cash—often referred to as "cold money"—that you're looking to invest, particularly in the tobacco subsector, with a focus on companies financial.
 Naturally, you would need to examine the historical financial data of each potential investment, right?
 Well, relax; there's no need to go through this process manually.
 With the [Sectors API](https://sectors.app/api), you can effortlessly access and visualize the necessary data!

 ## Install Required Libraries